reneaas/ComputationalPhysics/projects/project3/README.md

 ```console
 python3 main.py no_mpi
 ```
-Here you compile the code ?????
+Here you compile the code by typing "no_mpi".
 If you have already compiled it, and just want to change some of the input parameters, you call:
 ```console
 python3 main.py 0
 ```